PHPWatch/WordPress-Clear-Logout/readme.txt

 == Installation ==

-1. Upload the plugin directory to the `/wp-content/plugins/ directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the downloaded plugin directory to `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin from the 'Plugins' screen in WordPress.
 3. You are all set!
 There is nothing to configure.
-All existing users passwords will be rehashed on their next successful login.
-There is no configuration UI; it just works.
+When users logout, the `Clear-Site-Data` header will be sent automatically.

 == Frequently Asked Questions ==